How to sleep properly on your side

 If you suffer from shoulder or arm pain while sleeping as a side sleeper, you may need to adjust the firmness of your mattress to support your side sleeping position.

 Side sleepers benefit from a soft or medium-soft mattress.
 This allows the shoulders and hips to sink into the mattress, aligning the spine in a straight line.
-If your mattress is too firm, it exerts pressure on your hips and shoulders, forcing your spine to bend.
+If your mattress is too firm, it puts pressure on your hips and shoulders and forces your spine to bend.
 The result?
 You will struggle with constant arm pain while sleeping, shoulder pain, and lower back pain.

 2. Place a pillow between your knees

-One of the easiest ways to relieve pressure points as a side sleeper is to place a pillow between the knees.
+One of the easiest ways to relieve pressure points as a side sleeper is to place a pillow between your knees.

-"Pain in the legs and back is common among side sleepers because they are not adequately supported.
+Leg and back pain often occur in side sleepers because they are not adequately supported.
 When you sleep on your side, the lower half of your body supports the weight of the opposite side.
-When it comes to your hips and legs, your body maintains a bent leg position all night, which is bad for your joints."
+When it comes to your hips and legs, your body assumes a bent leg position all night, which is bad for your joints.

 The natural position of your stomach is on the left side.
-This stomach position allows your stomach to digest the ingested food more effectively and to pass it on in an orderly manner.
+This stomach position allows your stomach to digest the consumed food more effectively and pass it on in an orderly manner.

 However, if you sleep on your right side, your nighttime snack works against gravity and hinders digestion.
-This position is also the reason why heartburn can occur.
-Sleeping on your left side promotes healthy blood flow and thus has an impact on your digestive system, including heartburn and acid reflux.
+This position is also why heartburn can occur.
+Sleeping on the left side promotes healthy blood flow and thus affects your digestive system, including heartburn and acid reflux.

-Many wonder how to sleep on their side without experiencing shoulder pain, and the answer has as much to do with your pillow as it does with your mattress.
-The correct position of the pillow, the firmness, and the height are very important for side sleepers to achieve the perfect alignment of the spine.
+Many wonder how to sleep on the side without experiencing shoulder pain, and the answer has as much to do with your pillow as with your mattress.
+The correct pillow position, firmness, and height are very important for side sleepers to achieve perfect spinal alignment.

-When you sleep on your side, your head tends to fall towards your shoulder and the bed, and if you don't have a side sleeper pillow, your head will fall too far and force your neck and upper spine out of their natural position.
-This can also cause neck, shoulder, and even jaw pain when you sleep on your side.
+When you sleep on your side, your head tends to fall toward your shoulder and the bed, and if you don't have a side sleeper pillow, your head will fall too far and force your neck and upper spine out of their natural position.
+This can also cause neck, shoulder, and even jaw pain when sleeping on your side.

-Those who suffer from acid reflux may be tempted to elevate their head with one or two extra pillows.
-While raising the upper body and head above the stomach can alleviate heartburn symptoms, it can lead to serious neck strain the next morning.
-A better solution is to invest in a pillow that prevents you from shifting your position in a way that worsens your symptoms.
+Those who suffer from acid reflux might be tempted to elevate their head with one or two extra pillows.
+While raising the upper body and head above the stomach can relieve heartburn symptoms, it leads to serious neck strain the next morning.
+A better solution is to invest in a pillow that prevents you from shifting into a position that worsens your symptoms.
 This way, you can support your digestion while keeping your spine in a straight line.

 Side sleeping is the most common sleep position because it reminds us of the good old days in the womb.
-Even though many side sleepers do not adopt the classic fetal position, there is still a tendency to round the back and shoulders and curl up - especially on cold nights.
-While this is not necessarily a bad thing, it can lead to joint and muscle pain if you do not stretch properly after 8 hours.
+Even though many side sleepers don't take the classic fetal position, there is still a tendency to round the back and shoulders and curl up—especially on cold nights.
+While this isn't necessarily a bad thing, it can cause your joints and muscles to ache if you don't stretch properly after 8 hours.

-If you struggle with pain during the day because you slept on your side, you should do some stretching exercises in the morning.
+If you struggle with pain during the day because you slept on your side, you should do some stretches in the morning.
 They don't have to be big exercises.
-Just stretch your arms to the sky, try to touch your toes, and do some additional stretches for your back, neck, and hips.
+Just reach your arms to the sky, try to touch your toes, and do some extra stretches for your back, neck, and hips.

 7. Do not sleep on your arm

-Regarding Arms: One of the favorite positions of many side sleepers is the classic "arm-under-pillow" position.
-It may feel just right, but it is oh-so-wrong.
-Sleeping on the arm can lead to pain and numbness in the arm and shoulder, and the head and neck may not be properly aligned with the spine, leading to further discomfort.
+Speaking of arms: One of the favorite positions of many side sleepers is the classic "arm-under-pillow" position.
+It may feel right, but it is oh-so-wrong.
+Sleeping on your arm can lead to pain and numbness in the arm and shoulder, and your head and neck may not be properly aligned with the spine, causing further discomfort.

-If you often sleep on your arm and suffer from numb hands or arm pain, the problem is likely with your pillow.
-The truth is that your body wants to be aligned, whether you know it or not.
+If you often sleep on your arm and suffer from numb hands or arm pain, the problem is probably your pillow.
+The truth is, your body wants to be aligned, whether you know it or not.
 This is the healthiest way to sleep.
 If you have a flat pillow and your head sinks too far down, your natural reaction is to support it with your arm.

 8. Get more pillows

-"Are you wondering how to elevate your legs while sleeping on your side?
+Wondering how to elevate your legs while sleeping on your side?
 How about a pillow?
-Do you need to prevent your arms from lying limp on the mattress (a culprit for shoulder pain when sleeping on your side)?
-Grab a plush pillow and squeeze it tightly.
+Need to prevent your arms from lying limp on the mattress (a culprit for shoulder pain when side sleeping)?
+Grab a plush pillow and squeeze it tight.
 Want to know how to sleep on your side without your shoulder hurting?
-You guessed it - use a pillow!"
+You guessed it - use a pillow!

 Pillows can also help aspiring side sleepers avoid rolling onto their back or stomach during the night.
-Just prop yourself up with a few pillows on each side and you won't roll over during the night.
+Just reinforce yourself with a few pillows on each side, and you won't roll over during the night.

-If you're looking for a great pillow to expand your pillow arsenal, you should consider a Gorilla Health Pillow.
+If you are looking for a great pillow to expand your pillow arsenal, you should consider a Gorilla Gesund pillow.
 It fits perfectly between your legs, under your head, and in your arms.
-And with the open grid design, it won't cause you to overheat and start sweating.
+And with the open mesh design, it won't cause you to overheat and sweat.

 Advantages and disadvantages of sleeping on your side

 Most people are side sleepers - 74 percent of us, according to a study.
-Although sleeping on your back is ideal for spinal support, sleeping on your side is the next best solution.
-Sleeping on your side can also help alleviate snoring and the symptoms of sleep apnea.
-Doctors also recommend side sleeping over back sleeping during pregnancy.
+Although sleeping on your back is ideal for supporting the spine, sleeping on your side is the next best solution.
+Side sleeping can also help reduce snoring and symptoms of sleep apnea.
+Doctors also recommend preferring side sleeping over back sleeping during pregnancy.

-While this sleeping position has many advantages, it is not perfect for everyone.
+While this side position has many advantages, it is not perfect for everyone.
 The downside of side sleeping is paresthesia.
-You know it as "tingling and pins and needles."
-Every side sleeper has woken up with a completely numb arm, either due to lack of blood flow or because too much pressure was applied to a nerve.
-Paresthesias are often so bothersome that they can even wake you from deep sleep.
+You know it as the "tingling and pins and needles."
+Every side sleeper has woken up with a completely numb arm at some point, either due to poor circulation or because too much pressure was applied to a nerve.
+Paresthesias are usually so disturbing that they even wake you from deep sleep.
 It is a scientific fact that you and your arm cannot sleep at the same time.

-"Those who have a bad pillow, a bad mattress, or a poorly fitting mattress topper often suffer from shoulder, neck, and back pain.
+If you have a bad pillow, a bad mattress, or a poorly fitting mattress topper, you often suffer from shoulder, neck, and back pain.
 Side sleeping can lead to more facial wrinkles and even sagging breasts.
-But before you commit to wearing a Victorian corset to bed every night, you should consider some of these tips for side sleeping."
+But before you commit to wearing a Victorian corset to bed every night, you should consider some of these tips for side sleeping.